johnssproul/RepeatProfiler/installation/index.md

 docker exec <container ID> bash repeatprof
 ```

-For more information about how to use RepeatProfiler with Docker see the <a href="https://hub.docker.com/r/durberg7/repeatprof" target="blank">Docker Hub repository</a>.
+For more information about how to use RepeatProfiler with Docker see the <a href="https://hub.docker.com/r/durberg7/repeatprof" target="_blank">Docker Hub repository</a>.

 ## Manual